Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Analysis with Random Ordering

-In this equation, the first term is the amount of non-spam demand that remains at the floor price.
+For our welfare analysis later, we now derive the minimum blockspace, denoted by $B_{\mathrm{plat}}$, needed for the clearing gas price to remain at the floor $\gpmin$.
+Looking ahead, the benefit of provisioning blockspace plateaus out beyond $B_{\mathrm{plat}}$. $B_{\mathrm{plat}}$ can be written as $ B_{\mathrm{plat}} = D(\gpmin)+\left(\frac{r_0 D(\gpmin)}{D_0 \gpmin}-\spc\right)_+. $ In this equation, the first term is the amount of non-spam demand that remains at the floor price.
 The second term is the equilibrium spam volume at the floor, converted into gas units.
-Therefore, $B_{\mathrm{plat}}$ is exactly the amount of block space needed to fit both user demand at $\gpmin$ and the spam that is still profitable at that price.
-For $\bsmax<B_{\mathrm{plat}}$, the block is still effectively scarce, so adding capacity lowers the clearing price and increases both user welfare and spam volume.
-Once $\bsmax$ reaches $B_{\mathrm{plat}}$, the gas price settles at the floor.
+Therefore, $B_{\mathrm{plat}}$ is the amount of block space needed to fit both user demand at $\gpmin$ and the spam that is still profitable at that price.
+For $\bsmax<B_{\mathrm{plat}}$, the block is still effectively scarce, so adding capacity lowers the clearing price and increases the spam volume.
+Once $\bsmax$ reaches $B_{\mathrm{plat}}$, the gas price settles at the $\gpmin$.
 At that point, spam equilibrium volume reaches its peak level and no longer changes with further increases in block capacity $\bsmax$. \Cref{fig:spam-volume} shows this pattern.